Keyboard shortcuts

 How to use MLSDK API

 From here, we explain how to run existing applications on MN-Core devices using the Python API (MLSDK API) included in MLSDK with several examples.
-The API reference is [../build/MLSDK/docs/index.txt](raw text version) or [../build/MLSDK/docs/html/index.html](HTML version).
+You can also view the API reference.

 First, we start with an example of running a pure function on MN-Core.
 Then, we demonstrate how to run a inference with a pretrained model.
 Finally, we introduce an example of model training.